buqeye/LearningFromData/_sources/content/Course/overview.md

 - Model checking
 - Gaussian processes
 - Special topic: Bayesian methods and machine learning.
 [Note: we will not cover machine learning in great detail, but learn about connections to Bayesian methods, e.g., with Bayesian neural networks as a working example.]

+## Moral qualities of the scientist

+Adapted from G. Polya, Induction and Analogy in Mathematics, chapter 1, section 4, which is entitled "The Inductive Attitude".

+Intellectual courage
+: One should be ready to revise any one of our beliefs.

+Intellectual honesty
+: One should change a belief when there is a compelling reason to do so.
+To stick to a conjecture clearly contradicted by experience is dishonest.
+It is also dishonest to ignore information or not to state and criticize all assumptions.

+Wise restraint
+: One should not change a belief wantonly, without some good reason.
+Don't just follow fashion.
+Do not believe anything, but question only what is worth questioning.